Serkan-Dursun/Sales-Analysis/dashboards/Tableau_Campaign_Analysis_Dashboard.md

   Other campaigns currently underperforming in this segment may benefit from revisiting their messaging or product focus to better address emergency and helpdesk customer needs.

 - **Customer-Centric Approach:**
-  Understanding that customers in emergency and helpdesk segments respond best to specific, urgent messaging helps us tailor our communications and offers more effectively.
+  Understanding that customers in emergency and helpdesk segments respond best to specific, urgent messaging helps us tailor our communications and offer more effectively.
 ---
 ---
 ### 2. Managed IT, IT Services, and IT Audit Filters